malaybaku/VMagicMirrorManual/en_tips_desktop_mascot.md

 ## Tips A.2.
 Start VMagicMirror on Windows startup

-* Right click `VmagicMirror.exe` and create shortcut.
-* Move shortcut to Windows startup folder.
+In the control panel `Home` tab, check on `Start on Windows startup` at the left bottom side.

-Typically the startup folder path is like this.
+And if you are putting shortcut of v0.8.0 or older version to the startup folder, remove it.
+The startup folder path is like following, and please replace `UserName` part for your environment.

 `C:\Users\(UserName)\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`

-Please replace `UserName` and necessary drive name.

 After this setup, you can check if the thing goes good to restart Windows.

-If the setup is successful, VMagicMirror start configuration dialog will appear when Windows has started.
+If the setup is successful, VMagicMirror will starts when Windows has started.

-If you will replace the VMagicMirror with different version, or want to disable automatic startup, then delete the shortcut from the startup folder.
+When you replace the VMagicMirror with different version, or want to disable automatic startup, then turn off `Start on Windows startup`.

 ## Sections